The Missouri Breaks on NATIONAL GEOGRAPHIC TRAVELER'S "BEST TRIPS 2013"!

 Journey back in time through the Upper Missouri River Breaks National Monument.
 See birds and animals in their natural habitats in the remote and magnificent Missouri Breaks country...the White Cliffs, Citadel Rock, Hole-in-the-Wall...these are but a few names that call to mind the splendid isolation of today's Wild and Scenic Upper Missouri.
 Travel the waterway with Missouri Breaks River Co.

-The Upper Missouri River is shallow by nature-we're near the headwaters-and the likelihood of having to off-board the boat in midstream to lighten it, then reboard downstream, is always a possibility on this stretch of river.
+The Upper Missouri River is shallow by nature-we're near the headwaters-and the likelihood of having to off board the boat in midstream to lighten it, then reboard downstream, is always a possibility on this stretch of river.
 As the summer wanes the water level drops in a direct relationship to the heat and dryness.
 It may be necessary at some point to cancel trips, so PLEASE, plan your trips with the flexibility and understanding that allows for this possibility.
-We have never had to cancel a trip due to low water yet, but it is a definite possibility.
-So do your planning, and your rain dance and send it our way.

-Missouri Breaks utilizes an inboard jet boat and specializes in river cruises, tours and day trips in the Upper Missouri River Breaks National Monument and downstream thru the C.M.
-Russell game range.
-We also offer spectacular land tours through the remote country of the Breaks and its surrounds.
+Missouri Breaks utilizes an inboard jet boat and specializes in Spring and Fall river cruises, tours and day trips in the Upper Missouri River Breaks National Monument.

 View a youtube video of the White Cliffs! click here Trip thru the White Cliffs In 2009 Ulli and Elke Schmotz, a German couple, crossed America sightseeing and researching Karl Bodmer's 1833 trip up the Missouri with Prince Maximillian of Wied.
 Bodmer was a young Swiss illustrator along on the trip.
 The majority of Bodmer's work is at the Joslyn Art Museum in Omaha, Nebraska, and is regarded as some of the most painstakingly accurate imagery of Native Americans and the American frontier.
 Ulli and Elke are working on a modern book on Bodmer and filmed this youtube video on our trip.
 You will see some of Bodmer's images of the White Cliffs in the video interspersed with the results of their considerable contemporary film talents.